vekatze/neut/book/src/terms.md

 ### Semantics

-A string literal is, conceptually, shorthand for `magic cast(text, &string, static "hello")`.
+A string literal is shorthand for `magic cast(text, &string, static "hello")`.

 ### Type